 on

-values in the right table.
+NULLvalues in the right table.

 Methods of Implementing an Anti Join in Oracle:

-1. Using NOT EXISTS
+1. Using NOT EXISTS:

-The NOT EXISTS
+The NOT EXISTS clause

 is the most efficient and common way to write an Anti Join in Oracle.
 It checks